 6 Simple Hacks for Decorating Your Home for Christmas

 Hey friends!
-Every year when I share my home all decorated for Christmas, I get a lot of questions, so today I am sharing 6 simple hacks for you when decorating!
+Every year when I share my holiday decorations, I get a lot of questions, so today I am sharing 6 simple Christmas decor hacks for you when decorating!

 This post contains affiliate links.
 For my full disclosure, click here.

-After posting my Christmas living room, dining room and kitchen tours on both the blog and YouTube, I got a lot of questions about how I hung things, hid wires etc. I thought I would finally sit down and write a blog post about this topic, especially since it took some time for me to figure all of this out.
-Hopefully these 6 simple hacks for decorating will be a help to many of you!
+After posting my Christmas living room, dining room and kitchen tours on the blog, Pinterest, and YouTube, I got a lot of questions about how I hung things, hid wires etc. I thought I would finally sit down and write a blog post about this topic, especially since it took some time for me to figure all of this out.
+Hopefully these 6 simple hacks for decorating will be a help and give you some inspiration this holiday season!

 Use Command Strips to Hide Wires

-Whenever I need to hide a long extension cord, command strips are my go-to!
+Whenever I need to hide a long extension cord, command hooks or strips are my go-to!
 I use these small ones to clip the cords into, and it keeps everything nice and tidy.
+I love the green pop of color that greenery adds to my doorways and openings, so hanging them without bulky wires showing is a must!

-My favorite place to use command strips is along doorways and openings when I hang greenery up above them.
+My favorite place to use command strips is along doorways and openings when I hang greenery, Christmas lights, or wreaths up above them.
 The cord can be tucked along side the molding of the doorway and clipped into place!
+I also use them along the side my fireplace mantel, and love that they are affordable and can be found even at the dollar store!

 Use Twine for Hanging Swags and Ribbon to Hide the Twine

 I love using basic twine to hang garland and swags of greenery all over my home.
-One of my favorite things to do is mix real and faux cedar, and twine is perfect for wrapping all the branches together tightly!
+One of my favorite things to do is mix real and faux cedar, and twine is perfect for wrapping all the branches together tightly for a diy Christmas decoration or centerpiece!

-Once everything is bunched up nicely, I like to hide the twine with a big beautiful ribbon!
+Once everything is bunched up nicely, I like to hide the twine with a big fabric ribbon bow!
+As a bonus, the bows act as focal points in my decor!

 Use Cup Hooks for Hanging Heavy Greenery